abi-aryan/autonomous-agents/README.md

 4. [Shane Legg, Deep Mind](https://en.wikipedia.org/wiki/Shane_Legg)
 5. Michael Wooldridge, Oxford
 6. Judea Pearl, UCLA
 > Integrity is the first word I use to define him and his research.
 Initially worked in Bayesian but run across a simple problem that made him question the existing approach.
 Bayesian methods while had their own advantages over others methods in machine learning but weren't smart enough to pass a Turing Test (pg 359).
-For example, why doesn't the fall in temperature on a thermometer say cause cold?
-But if it's cold then the temperature will rise.
+For example, why doesn't the fall in temperature on a thermometer cause cold?
+But if it's cold then the temperature will fall.
 So he along with a couple more people from different fields (pg.
 350) created work in a new field called Causality.
 Not a new field though but a dead one actually.
 7. Elias Bareinboim, Purdue
 > Has worked on the transportability problem in AI using Causality.
 He was a PhD student under Judea.
 Worked on another also very important problem called Selection Bias.
 Has papers on confounding variables.
 8. [He He, NYU](https://hhexiy.github.io/)